-With the largest mirror to have ever flown in space, 3.5 meters in diameter, Herschel (ESA, 2009-2013) captured images of dust clouds in far-away galaxies that were too faint for any previous infrared mission to see.
+With the largest mirror to have ever flown in space at the time, 3.5 meters in diameter, Herschel (ESA, 2009-2013) captured images of dust clouds in far-away galaxies that were too faint for any previous infrared mission to see.
 The mission studied the origin and evolution of stars and galaxies.
 Herschel covered the electromagnetic spectrum between infrared and submillimeter: 55 to 672 µm.

 Herschel made observations at the second Lagrange point of the Earth-Sun system (L2), 1.5 million km from Earth, and carried three scientific instruments.
 HIFI (Heterodyne Instrument for the Far-Infrared), one of the three instruments, was developed under supervision of SRON.
 Twenty-five partners from over ten countries were involved in HIFI.
 Each partner contributed their own specific knowledge.
 SRON was the Principal Investigator responsible for coordinating the cooperation.